eashang1/acyclic/README.md

 # Acyclic
--Uses a simple AI (reinforcement learning) approach to translate languages

--Implements mathematical techniques common in natural language processing

--Read more and try it at acyclic.me
+-I play around with approaches to translate languages (with a super small data set)...